 If you are like most people, a family camping trip usually starts off without a family camping checklist.
 It comes with grand ambitions of leaving early in the morning, pitching the tent together, doing some sort of recreational activity, and then relaxing by the fire roasting marshmallows while the Instagram worthy meal heats up and the picnic table is set.
 What usually happens, however, is a mad scramble to pack the car that extends close to noon, you end up at McDonald’s for a late lunch, and you pitch the tent in the dark while the kids groan about being hungry.
 You then realize you brought hot dogs, but forgot condiments.
 Trust me, I’m not throwing shade, we’ve been there more often than we’d like to admit!
 And you have landed here so we are making a few assumptions.

 Fortunately, after three kids and countless camping adventures, we feel pretty good about the essentials of camping with toddlers and young kids.
-Our family camping checklist has been curated after years of fine-tuning for a minimalist list of car camping essentials and fun activities, leaving behind the things you just don’t need!
+Our family camping checklist has been curated after years of fine-tuning for a minimalist list of car camping essentials and fun activities, leaving behind the camping gear you just don’t need!

 Throughout this article, we have a number of links, many of which are affiliate links.
 Purchasing from Amazon after clicking one of our links does help fund the website, but please know that we only link to items that we own, use, and love.
 Also know that what works for us may or may not work for you.
 The great thing about camping and your relationship with Mother Nature is the more you camp, the more the relationship (and your gear) will evolve.